 Luminaire worked with La Marzocco to design a modern and powerful web application that allows baristas around the world to create and share pressure profiles for their Strada EP.
 Luminaire was responsible for the design, implementation, deployment and maintenance of this web application.
 You can use the application here.

 Timing a shot is an easy way to improve the quality and consistency of espresso, but surprisingly many high end espresso machines lack an automated timer.
 Luminaire designed the ShotTimer to measure the changes in the magnetic field of a solenoid when a shot is being pulled in order to provide an automatic, hands-off way to integrate timing into the brewing process.
 Engineered to work with any espresso machine, the ShotTimer does not require connection to proprietary components and is capable of running on a watch battery for years.
 The ShotTimer represents Luminaire's ability to focus on the details while understanding the big picture of what matters.
+You can purchase the ShotTimer here.

 The scale is a standard component of any manual brewing setup, used to ensure consistency in the volume of water poured over the course of a brew.
 A skilled barista will use this tool to control the flow rate of water into the grounds, but a normal scale can only provide a limited picture of this important variable.
 Luminaire decided to take manual brewing to the next level by building a scale that not only measures the weight of a pour, but uses this data to provide a real-time graph of flow rate.
 After 2 days building a proof of concept prototype by taking apart an existing scale and adding custom circuitry and software to calculate flow rate, we validated the concept with local baristas and used their feedback to build a refined prototype.
 This prototype, built in just 2 weeks, added upgraded circuitry and smartphone integration.
 By displaying the flow history on a smartphone, we were able to quickly prototype interfaces and display styles.